commercialhaskell/stack/doc/azure_ci.md

 This page documents how to use Stack on [Azure CI](http://dev.azure.com/).
 We assume you have basic familiarity with Azure Pipelines.
-We provide two fully baked example files ready to be used on your projects:
+We provide two fully baked configuration ready to be used on your projects:

 * [The simple Azure configuration](https://raw.githubusercontent.com/commercialhaskell/stack/stable/doc/azure/azure-simple.yml)